Wark on Tweed Castle: History

 In June 1524 Cardinal Wolsey ordered repairs to the keep or donjon walls and lead for the roof was to be brought from Dunstanburgh Castle.
 George Lawson reported to Thomas Cromwell in March 1533 that the walls by the waterside had fallen.
+The Captain of Wark, John Carr, was captured at the battle of Haddon Rig in August 1542 and a number of men from the garrison, commanded by John Tempest, were lost or injured.
 During repairs in September 1542 carts carrying stone from Carham church to the castle were attacked by Scottish raiders.

 In 1544, during the war of the Rough Wooing, John Carr, captain of Wark, complained that a length of curtain wall had fallen, near the river.
 In February 1545 an Italian military engineer Archangelo Arcano was sent to advise on repairs.
 He sent a plan to the Earl of Shrewsbury, noting particularly that the roofs were leaking.
-Lead could brought from Kelso Abbey, which Arcano was also fortifying.
+Lead could be brought from Kelso Abbey, which Arcano was also fortifying.
 The names of the garrison and the numbers of cannon were listed in March 1545.
 There was a saker and a broken falcon cannon on top of the donjon.

+Scotland was at war with England in 1557, and Sir Ralph Grey passed control of the castle to the crown.
+It was held and defended by Sir John Slingsby, a brother-in-law of the Earl of Northumberland.
+After peace was concluded in 1559, the Earl of Northumberland asked the Privy Council of England for advice on the future of the castle.
+He suggested the site should be surveyed by John Brende or Richard Lee.

+During the Marian Civil War, Rowland Foster, captain of Wark, came into Scotland and raided Blyth in Lauderdale, a property of William Maitland of Lethington in May 1570.
 James VI of Scotland passed by on the other side of the Tweed on 26 April 1588 and was saluted by the castle cannon, and he sent a reward of 20 crowns.
 The castle cannon saluted the Scottish rebel Earl of Bothwell twice in 1594, which angered James VI.

-The castle was demolished by order of King James at the Union of the Crowns.
+In December 1604, the inhabitants of Berwick requested the use of smaller cannon removed from Wark to defend the town and harbour.